rbehjati/comprehensive-rust/src/basic-syntax/static-and-const.md

 ## `static`

-You can also declare static variables:
+You can also declare static items.
+A static item must be initialized with a constant expression evaluated at compile time:

 ```rust,editable
 static BANNER: &str = "Welcome to RustOS 3.14";